orgua/OneWireHub/README.md

    - tested architectures: atmega328 @ 16 MHz / arduino Uno, teensy3.2
    - for portability and tests the hub can be compiled on a PC with the supplied mock-up functions in platform.h
    - at the moment the lib relies sole on loop-counting for timing, no direct access to interrupt or timers, **NOTE:** if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
-- hub and slaves are unit tested
+- hub and slaves are unit tested and run for each supported architecture through travis CI
 - Serial-Debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)
 - GPIO-Debug output - shows status by issuing high-states (activate in src/OneWireHub_config.h, is a better alternative to serial debug)
    - during presence detection (after reset),